Are Words the Quanta of Human Language? Extending the Domain of Quantum Cognition: Introduction

-From a perspective that is in some respects similar to Einstein's view in relation to the equivalence of electromagnetic radiation and an ideal gas of atoms or molecules, we wish in this article to continue working on our finding in \citet{aertsbeltran2020}, which was preceded by an initial examination in \citet{aertssozzoveloz2015b}, and which consist of considering `words as the quanta of human language'.
-Hence, the ground of our motivation is the perspective that `human language and its words' are similar to `electromagnetic radiation and its photons' and to `ideal gases and their atoms or molecules'.
-In this respect our investigation in the footsteps of Einstein in 1924, also pertains to a research domain called quantum cognition \citep{busemeyeretal2006,aerts2009a,pothosbusemeyer2009,bruzaetal2009,lambertmoglianskizamirzwirn2009,busemeyerbruza2012,havenkhrennikov2013,sozzo2014,aertssozzoveloz2015a,velozdujardin2015,blutnerbeimgraben2016,moreirawichert2016}, where quantum probability models are used to describe human decisions that depart from rationality (conjunction effect, disjunction effect, guppy effect, Ellsberg-type paradoxes, etc.).
-And more specifically, we want to enlarge the domain of quantum cognition to the study of the quantum statistical properties of the cognitive apparatus that humans use in cognition, communication and decision making, namely human language itself.
-More concretely, we want to introduce that aspect of quantum mechanics, which is the oldest one, namely the aspect of `quantization', and more precisely consider `words' as the `quanta' of human language.
-In this way, we want to show that in the research domain of quantum cognition, not only vector spaces and quantum probability models play a role, but quantization as well appears as a quantum effect.
+In this respect, our investigation also pertains to a research domain called quantum cognition \citep{aertsaerts1995,khrennikov1999,atmanspacher2002,busemeyeretal2006,aerts2009a,pothosbusemeyer2009,bruzaetal2009,lambertmoglianskizamirzwirn2009,busemeyerbruza2012,dallachiaraetal2012,havenkhrennikov2013,sozzo2014,aertssozzoveloz2015a,melucci2015,velozdujardin2015,blutnerbeimgraben2016,moreirawichert2016,broekaertetal2017}, where quantum probability models and quantum vector spaces are used to describe human decisions that depart from rationality (conjunction effect, disjunction effect, guppy effect, Ellsberg-type paradoxes, etc.).
+More specifically, we want to enlarge the domain of quantum cognition to the study of the quantum statistical properties of the cognitive apparatus that humans use in cognition, communication, and decision making, namely human language itself.
+More concretely, we want to introduce that aspect of quantum mechanics which is the oldest one, namely the aspect of `quantization', and more precisely consider `words' as the `quanta' of human language.
+In this way, we want to show that, in the research domain of quantum cognition, not only do quantum probability models and quantum vector spaces play a role, but quantization as well appears as a quantum effect.
+In Section \ref{identifyindistinguishability}, we also bring out the first of the two new insights in this article, namely an explanation for the presence of the Bose--Einstein statistics in human language.
+We show that the peculiar probabilities associated with Bose--Einstein statistics, leading to heated discussions among the protagonists of the Old Quantum Theory, are due to the presence of `meaning' in a story.

-We investigate what influence this new insight has on the notion of `entropy' in human cognition and propose that rather than the Shannon entropy \citep{shannon1948a,shannon1948b}, which is the equivalent for human cognition of the Maxwell-Boltzmann classical entropy, the von Neumann entropy \citep{vonneumann1932} should be used if `meaning' is to be identified as a basic feature of this human cognition.
-We consider the significance of the von Neumann entropy in human cognition, and suggest that the analogy of human language as an interaction medium between human minds, on the one hand, and the electromagnetic radiation of photons as an interaction medium between pieces of fermionic matter, on the other hand, may shed light on the problems that arise in the nascent theory of quantum thermodynamics.